Links to other pages in this course website:

 • BIOEN 336 or ME 373 (systems analysis)

 Instructor’s detailed course description: BIOEN 485/585 is a 4 credit class with lectures and laboratories.
 This course will cover methodological and practical aspects of the application of system analysis and computational tools to the solution of biological and biomedical problems.
-This course is intended for students with a background in fields in bioengineering or related fields.
-The course provides the resources to use MATLAB and COMSOL to solve computational problems, but students are allowed to use alternative computational tools when they have these resources; none of the learning objectives are specific to the tools.
+This course is intended for students with a background in bioengineering or related fields.
+The course provides the resources to use MATLAB and COMSOL to solve computational problems, but students are allowed to use alternative computational tools if they have the resources to do so, because none of the learning objectives are specific to the tools.
 Assignments include weekly labs and a final team project in which a model is built to solve a biological or medical problem.
-Graduate students in 585 will identify research topics for the final team projects and will lead teams of undergraduate students to solve these problems.
+Graduate students in 585 will identify a topic for the final team projects and all students will work in teams to solve these problems.

-Ad-hoc honors: Undergraduate students are encouraged to arrange with Dr. Thomas to take the ad-hoc honors option for this course if they want to learn the graduate level learning objective number 5 below.
-In practice this means the student will take the same role as the grad students in identifying a project topic.
+Ad-hoc honors: Undergraduate students are encouraged to arrange with Dr. Thomas to take the ad-hoc honors option for this course if they want to identify a research project topic and learn objective 5 below.
 This is only recommended for students already deeply involved in research (grad students, seniors, or juniors who started their research early.)
 Interested students are encouraged to meet with Dr. Thomas to discuss this option.

 Textbooks: The following textbook is recommended for students who have little experience with linear systems, but is not required: “Physiological Control Systems: Analysis, Simulation and Estimation” by Michael C. K. Khoo, New York: IEEE Press, 2001.
 This book is available electronically to all UW students for free.
 Required readings include literature articles and instructors’ lecture notes, all posted electronically on the course web.